fredokun/arbogen/README.md

 If you just want opam to install the dependencies but don't want to install arbogen, run `opam install . --deps-only --with-test --with-doc`.
-The explicit list of all dependencies can be found in `arbogen.opam`.
+The explicit list of all dependencies can be found in `dune-project`.

 To build arbogen manually, run `dune build @install` or `make build`.
-This will build both the executable and the library and expose them under `bin/` and `lib/` at the root of the repository.

 ### Documentation

-A rather sparse documentation can be build using `dune build @doc` or `make doc`.
+A documentation can be build using `dune build @doc` or `make doc`.
 Please feel free to open an issue if you need some parts of the documentation to be clarified.